cs87-dartmouth/Fall2021/documentation/assignment1.md

 <a href="01_xformed_camera_sphere_image-ref.png"><img src="01_xformed_camera_sphere_image-ref.png"/></a>
 @m_enddiv

 Uncomment `%test_sphere_image()` and take a look at that function.
-It will raytrace an image of a sphere and save it as `scenes/assignment1/01_xformed_camera_sphere_image.png`; comparing that image to the reference might help you debug your sphere implementation if something isn't working right:
+It will raytrace an image of a sphere and save it as `scenes/assignment1/01_xformed_camera_sphere_image.png`; comparing that image to the reference might help you debug your sphere implementation if something isn't working right.

 @m_div{m-clearfix-s} @m_enddiv
 @m_div{m-clearfix-m} @m_enddiv